CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation: What are the cost implications of CodeCoR? (RQ3)

-The cost implications of most multi-agent frameworks are much higher than that of single-agent frameworks.
-Therefore, in terms of studying cost implications, we selected three single-agent methods and one multi-agent method to compare with CodeCoR.
-Table \ref{tab:performance_comparison} provides an empirical assessment of various code generation frameworks—CodeCoR, MapCoder, CodeChain, SCoT, and Self-Planning.
-The experiment was conducted in the Python environment with the first ten programming problems from the HumanEval dataset.
-We employed psutil \citep{rodola2020psutil}, the Python library, for monitoring costs.
-We recorded execution time, CPU usage, memory usage, disk I/O, and Network I/O to evaluate the cost of CodeCoR.
+The cost implications of multi-agent frameworks are usually higher than those of simpler prompting frameworks.
+Therefore, we evaluate the system-level cost of CodeCoR and compare it with representative baselines.
+Table~\ref{tab:performance_comparison} provides an empirical assessment of different code generation frameworks, including MapCoder, CodeTree, DebateCoder, SCoT, Self-Planning, CodeChain, and CodeCoR.
+The experiment was conducted in the Python environment on the full HumanEval benchmark.
+We employed \texttt{psutil}~\citep{rodola2020psutil}, a Python library, for monitoring costs.
+We recorded execution time, CPU usage, disk write, and network I/O to evaluate the system-level cost of CodeCoR.
 The experiments were conducted on a dedicated server to ensure that other services or processes did not influence our measurements.

-In terms of runtime, CodeCoR exhibits superior performance with a time cost of 123.69 seconds, significantly outperforming SCoT and Self-Planning, which recorded a time cost of 251.79 seconds and 242.92 seconds, respectively.
-The results demonstrate CodeCoR's pronounced efficiency in execution.
-Additionally, both CodeCoR and MapCoder maintain a CPU usage rate of 0.8\%, substantially lower than the 5.2\% CPU usage observed in SCoT, indicating that CodeCoR achieves rapid task completion while conserving CPU resources.

-We also measure the memory utilization of CodeCoR and CodeChain.
-The results show that they have memory usage of merely 0.01 GB, compared to SCoT’s increment of 0.21 GB, suggesting a potential area for optimization in the memory management of SCoT.
-Regarding disk I/O, SCoT's activity significantly exceeds that of other frameworks, especially in disk writes reaching up to 162.90 MB, whereas CodeCoR maintains a more efficient disk write volume of 11.49 MB.

-Analysis of network traffic shows that despite SCoT having the highest data transmission and reception figures, CodeCoR, along with other frameworks, demonstrates a more balanced use of network resources.
-This balance indicates that CodeCoR manages network data efficiently and economically, controlling resource consumption without compromising the communication quality.

-Overall, the results show that the cost of CodeCoR is lower than other code generation frameworks.
-It can be attributed to efficient task decomposition, effective pruning strategies, and parallel processing capabilities.
-The decomposition of tasks reduces the whole coding and repair complex, saving resources.
-The pruning methods ensure that only the most promising outputs are used at each step and agents can handle their work in parallel, which reduces the runtime.

-\answer{3}{Our CodeCoR framework incurs less code generation runtime than other representative LLM-based models.
-Meanwhile, CodeCoR does not require high usage of other computation resources like CPU, memory, disk I/O, and network. }